 Acceptable Use Policy

 Acceptable use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
-It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals' rights to privacy and to freedom from intimidation and harassment.
-Violation of this or other policies as outlined in the Student or Faculty handbooks may result in the loss of network privileges.
+It demonstrates respect for intellectual property, ownership of intellectual property, system security mechanisms, and individuals' rights to privacy and to freedom from intimidation and harassment.
+Violation of this or other policies as outlined in the Student or Faculty/Employee handbooks may result in the loss of network privileges.
 In addition, the obtaining or distributing of material protected under United States or international copyright laws using electronic, paper or other media without the proper permission is illegal and can result in the loss of library, network or other privileges and may also result in criminal prosecution by the responsible authorities.

 In making acceptable use of resources you must:

 - Protect your username, password and system from unauthorized use.
 You are responsible for all activities by your username or that originate from your system.